 As previously discussed in part 1, the following ‘production runs’ can be identified:

 - 145.022-68 ‘Transitional‘

 In short, I could split them up in Pre-Moon and Post-Moon Speedmasters, referring to the Moon landing in July 1969.
-But to be honest that doesn’t cover the load, as many small changes were made during the production of the 145.022 reference.
+But to be honest that doesn’t cover the load, as many small changes were made during the production of the 145.022 references.
 For your information: this 145.022 ‘Moonwatch’ never was on the Moon actually, as Omega only supplied 105.012 and 145.012 references to NASA after the certification took place.
+The 145.022 was NEAR the Moon though, during Apollo 17.
 Only in 1978 Omega sent a batch of 56 Speedmaster Professional 145.022 watches after re-certification for the Space Shuttle program.

-Basically, the dials of the Speedmaster Professional 145.022 can be divided in two different variations.
+Basically, the dials of the Speedmaster Professional 145.022 can be divided into two different variations.
 The step dial and the flat dial.
-The step dial comes close to the dial of the 145.012 and its pre-decessors, except for the differences in typography and the applied Omega logo (except for the transitional 145.022-68 reference).
+The step dial comes close to the dial of the 145.012 and its predecessors, except for the differences in typography and the applied Omega logo (except for the transitional 145.022-68 reference).

 The 145.022-69 and 145.022-71 dials have the step dial, easy to discover as it divides the main center part of the dial with the outer part where the minute track is printed.
 This flange disappeared with the 145.022-74.

 From the 145.022-74 and on-wards, the dial should be flat and have no ‘step’.
 To makes things a bit more complex, the 145.022-76 comes in a few small variants.
 Always having a flat dial of course, but the ‘S’ in ‘Speedmaster’ can be slightly different (the later models have a longer ‘S’).